 Use an independent garage

 You don’t have to use a franchised dealer even if your car is still under manufacturer’s warranty.
-Under rules introduced in May 2004 by the Office of Fair Trading (OFT), consumers are able to use any garage they wish for car servicing, as long as that garage complies with manufacturer schedules and standards, and uses manufacturer parts where appropriate.
+Under rules introduced in May 2004 by the Office of Fair Trading (OFT), you can use any garage they wish for car servicing, as long as that garage complies with manufacturer schedules and standards, and uses manufacturer parts where appropriate.

 There are several industry organisations that have OFT approval and large memberships who have to abide by a code of conduct and have a minimum level of training and facilities, which increase your chances of finding a garage you can trust.

 Talk to friends and relatives in the locality to find out who they trust.
-Personal recommendation certainly is one of the very best ways of finding a competitive and competent garage.
-If you can, join a car club specific to your car.
+Personal recommendation is one of the very best ways of finding a competitive and competent garage.
+If you can, join a car club specific to your car for advice on where to go.

 The simple way around all this is to ask for a quote.
 Get this in writing, and if it seems high then go for a second or third quote at nearby garages.
 Check whether costs for labour, parts and VAT are all included.
 Ask if workmanship and parts are guaranteed.